 • Talk to your parents about the dangers of drinking and driving.

 Teenagers have a tendency to take part in all kinds of risky behavior.
-Sometimes we can help prevent it and sometimes we can’t.
+Sometimes we can help prevent it, and sometimes, we can’t.
 If your teen has gotten into trouble with a drunk driving accident, there is help.
-We are here to offer you guidance and legal assistance.
-Contact Dulaney, Lauer & Thomas today to see what we can do for you.

 Richard A. Dulaney